 No restroom facilities.
 There are restrooms at the Wellington Reservation across Jones Road.

-Handicap parking is at the top of the dike at the boat ramp overlooking the reservoir.
+Handicap parking at the boat ramp at the top of the drive.